Dictionary.com

 3. sterility, especially in the male.

-4. Obsolete., lack of self-restraint.
+4. Obsolete. lack of self-restraint.

-Origin of impotence1
+Origin of impotence

-First recorded in 1375–1425; late Middle English, variant of impotencie, from Latin impotentia “lack of self-control, weakness”; -ence, im- 2, potency
+First recorded in 1375–1425; late Middle English, variant of impotencie, from Latin impotentia “lack of self-control, weakness”; see -ence, im- 2, potency

 Example Sentences